What to do, where to go in Milan?

 Milan is the financial and fashion centre of Italy.
 It can’t compete with the historical sites of Rome or Florence, so it is often added to an itinerary on the second or third visit to Italy or as a stop on the way to Lake Como.
 I’m not sure why this happens.
 Milan is one of my favourite Italian cities to which I return year after year.

-Here is my list of the top five places to visit in Milan.
+Here is my list of the top five places to visit.

 1. The Duomo